SoC Projects

 macro_osc

-‘Macro-Oscillator’ runs a downsampled version of the DSP code from a famous Eurorack module (credits below), on a softcore, to demonstrate the compute capabilities available if you do everything in software.
+‘Macro-Oscillator’ runs a downsampled version of the DSP code from a famous Eurorack module (credits below), on a softcore, to demonstrate the compute capabilities available if you do everything in software, using a really large CPU that has big caches and an FPU.

-All 24 engines are available for tweaking and patching via the UI.
-A couple of engines use a bit more compute and may cause the UI to slow down, however you should never get audio glitches.
+Most engines are available for tweaking and patching via the UI.
+A couple of engines use a bit more compute and may cause the UI to slow down or audio to glitch, so these ones are disabled.
 A scope and vectorscope is included and hooked up to the oscillator outputs so you can visualize exactly what the softcore is spitting out.

 The original module was designed to run at 48kHz.
-Here, we instantiate a powerful (rv32imafc) softcore (this one includes an FPU), which is enough to run most engines at ~24kHz-48kHz, however with the video and menu system running simultaneously, it’s necessary to clock this down to 12kHz.
+Here, we instantiate a powerful (rv32imafc) softcore (this one includes an FPU), which is enough to run most engines at ~24kHz-48kHz, however with the video and menu system running simultaneously, it’s necessary to clock this down to 24kHz.
 Surprisingly, most engines still sound reasonable.
-The resampling from 12kHz <-> 48kHz is performed in hardware below.
+The resampling from 24kHz <-> 48kHz is performed in hardware below.

-There is quite some heavy compute here and RAM usage, as a result, the firmware and buffers are too big to fit in BRAM.
-In this demo, the firmware is in memory-mapped SPI flash and the DSP buffers are allocated from external PSRAM.
+There is quite some heavy compute here and RAM usage, as a result, the audio buffers are too big to fit in BRAM.
+In this demo, both the firmware and the DSP buffers are allocated from external PSRAM.

 Credits to Emilie Gillet for the original Plaits module and firmware.